Mahatma Gandhi National Rural Employment Guarantee Act 2005

 The Mahatma Gandhi National Rural Employment Act (MGNREGA) 2005 was passed in the year 2005 and launched in February 2006.
 The Act is basically a labour and social security guaranteeing measure taken by the government to guarantee the constitutional right: ‘Right to Work’, by providing 100 days of wage employment in a financial year to every household whose adult member is ready to do unskilled manual work, for a minimum wage as stipulated under the Minimum Wages Act.

-The government was having several schemes which were used for providing employment and improving the rural areas.
-These include Food for Work Programme (FWP), National Rural Employment Programme (NREP), Rural Landless Employment Guarantee Programme (RLEGP), etc. It aims to enhance livelihood and security in rural areas by providing at least 100 days of wage employment in a financial year to every household whose adult members volunteer to do unskilled manual work
+The government was implementing several schemes to provide employment and improve the rural areas.
+These include the Food for Work Programme (FWP), the National Rural Employment Programme (NREP), the Rural Landless Employment Guarantee Programme (RLEGP), etc. It aims to enhance livelihood and security in rural areas by providing at least 100 days of wage employment in a financial year to every household whose adult members volunteer to do unskilled manual work.

 Aim & Objectives of National Rural Employment Guarantee Act (NREGA):

-– Enhance livelihood & social security of rural area
+– Enhance livelihood & social security of rural areas

-– Create durable assets such as roads, canals, etc and strengthening the livelihood resource base of the rural poor
+– Create durable assets such as roads, canals, etc and strengthen the livelihood resource base of the rural poor

 – Strengthening democracy at the grassroots level by strengthening Panchayati Raj Institutions across India